Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Where Do You Want to Install Your TV in the Room?

-In some rooms, you have little choice where the TV is mounted.
-You will just have to work around the limitations you are presented with.
+In some rooms, you have little choice where you can mount the TV.
+If so, you will have to work around the limitations.
 If you have a choice, think about the following issues:

 One tip is to cut some wood or cardboard to the exact dimensions of your TV.
-You can easily place this mock-up around the room to get an idea of where the best fit would be.
+Place this mock-up around the room to get an idea of where the best fit would be.

 Main takeaway: Picking the best location for your wall-mounted TV now will save you from moving the TV again later.